Questioning Your Faith

 "Will our children have faith?" by John Westerfoff III (another Trey) laid out the 4 stages of faith development:

 1) EXPERIENCED FAITH (preschool & early childhood) – imitating actions, e.g., a child praying the Lord's prayer without understanding the meaning of all the words – "This is what we do.
-This is how we act."
+This is how we act.".

 2) AFFILIATIVE FAITH (childhood & early adolescent years) – belonging to a group, which still centers around imitating what the group does – "This is what we believe and do.
 This is our group/church."

-4)OWNED FAITH (early adulthood) – this stage comes only through the searching stage.
+.3) SEARCHING FAITH (late adolescence) –asking the question, "Is this what I believe?"
+Thomas is our example of this.
+He will not blindly accept what others have said, but needs to find certainty for himself.
+This stage of faith is adding the "head" to the "heart" of the earlier stages..This questioning stage can lead in the two directions.
+Will the questioner become an unbeliever or move onto the next stage of faith?
+This is the level when most cult groups recruit their members and when many "drop-out" of church.
+Others will "regress" and live as adults with an immature faith..4)OWNED FAITH (early adulthood) – this stage comes only through the searching stage.
 After exploring, "Is this what I believe?" one can, hopefully, discover an answer: "This is what I believe!"
 Owned faith is the strong, personal faith that one lives by, witnesses to and may even be willing to die for.

 If you don't question you are still practicing a faith based on imitation of others.
 Maybe some of you are lucky enough to believe without doubts but for the rest of us it's ok to question.